Sean Buckley

 Meet Attorney Sean Buckley

-Mr. Buckley has successfully handled numerous high-stakes and high-profile cases.
-His reputation for zealous advocacy has earned him a distinguished list of past clients including a former U.S. Congressman Steve Stockman, former U.S. District Judge Samuel B. Kent, the CEO of a billion-dollar worldwide financial services company, a decorated NASA astronaut, national recording artists, doctors, lawyers, teachers, military service members, and many other good people from all walks of life.
+Over the past 25 years, Mr. Buckley has successfully represented clients in high-stakes federal and state criminal cases and complex personal injury cases .
+His reputation for results has earned him a distinguished list of past clients including a former United States Congressman, a former United States District Judge, the CEO of a billion-dollar worldwide financial services company, a decorated NASA astronaut, national recording artists, doctors, lawyers, teachers, military service members, and many other good people from all walks of life.

 Call us 24/7